Workshops

 ABOUT THE VENUE

-The venue is fully accessible and morning and afternoon tea and lunch will be provided.
-Dietary needs will be requested.
+Morning tea, afternoon tea and lunch will be provided and dietary needs can be requested.